DevOps-Gilde/S1_Docs_AzureDevOps/06_SplitAppPipeline.md

     artifact: 'WebApp'
     path: $(Build.SourcesDirectory)/bin
 ```
-A typical use case is when you want to work with the artefact across multiple jobs in the same pipeline.
-Every jobs starts from scratch and with this download command you can access the artefact very easily.
+A typical use case is when you want to work with the artifact across multiple jobs in the same pipeline.
+Every jobs starts from scratch and with this download command you can access the artifact very easily.

 The second case is our scenario.
-The relevant task type `DownloadBuildArtifacts` requires the internal id of the pipeline run that created the artefact.
+The relevant task type `DownloadBuildArtifacts` requires the internal id of the pipeline run that created the artifact.
 One way to tackle this problem is to use Azure Cli scripting.
-Hence, we will use an extra task that preceeds the `DownloadBuildArtifacts` task.
-We will use dynmaic variables to transport the values to the download task.
-To run the required scripting commands we first have to log in to Azure DevOps programatically as shown below:
+Hence, we will use an extra task that precedes the `DownloadBuildArtifacts` task.
+We will use dynamic variables to transport the values to the download task.
+To run the required scripting commands we first have to log in to Azure DevOps programmatically as shown below:
 ```YAML
 - task: AzureCLI@2
   displayName: Get build id last CI pipeline run